 The attraction of New York had faded for Lucy Dahlgren, however.
 Except for occasional entertainments for her daughters at Sherry’s or The Colony Club, she spent more and more time in Paris, Florence and Newport .
 By 1922 she left 15 East 96th for good, renting it to Pierre Cartier and finally selling it to him in 1927.

 The Cartier family used the Dahlgren house as a pied-a-terre only, preferring to stay in their 35-room, 19-acre estate in Roslyn Harbor, Long Island.
 The 96th Street house was used for entertaining French dignitaries, intellectuals and artists, and was frequently used during World War II to entertain exiled French countrymen.
 Poet and playwright Paul Claudel was often a guest in the house.

 |photo NYPL Collection|

-Upon his retirement, Cartier sold 15 East 96th Street to the Roman Catholic Church of St. Francis de Sales, who used it as a convent.
-Little alteration was done to the interiors while the nuns lived here and in 1981 it was sold to financier Barry Turpin for $3 million to be used as a residence once again.
+Upon his retirement, Cartier sold 15 East 96th Street to the Roman Catholic Church of St. Francis de Sales, which used it as a convent.
+Little alteration was done to the interiors while the nuns lived here and in 1981 it was sold to financier Barry Turpin for $3 million to be used as a private residence once again.
 Turpin updated the plumbing, wiring and temperature control systems.